Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 <img rounded style="width: 1000px;" src="img/ink/storage-layout.svg" />

-NOTE:
+Notes:

 - only the pointer (the key) to the lazy type is stored under the root key
 - only when there is a read of `d` will the pointer be de-referenced
-- lazy is a bit of a mis-nomer here, because storage is already initialized
+- lazy is a bit of a misnomer here, because storage is already initialized

 ---